Common tax mistakes leave $1 billion on the table

 Take a second look at old tax returns

 Taxpayers have until April 18 to claim a refund for 2013.
-With H&R Block’s free Second Look, taxpayers can have their 2013, 2014, 2015 and 2016 tax returns reviewed to see if they left any money on the table.
+With H&R Block’s free Second Look, taxpayers can have their 2013, 2014, 2015 and 2016 tax returns reviewed to see if they made any tax mistakes that left money on the table.
 Taxpayers can see if a Second Look is right for them with a free online assessment and schedule an appointment online or by calling 1-800-HRBLOCK.